This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use correct body movements.

 - Bend at the hips and knees when you pick up objects.
 Do not bend from the waist.
 Use your leg muscles as you lift the load.
 Do not use your back.
 Keep the object close to your chest as you lift it.
 Try not to twist or lift anything above your waist.

 - Change your position often when you stand for long periods of time.
 Rest one foot on a small box or footrest, and then switch to the other foot often.

-- Exercise regularly.
-Warm up before you exercise.
+- Warm up before you exercise.
 Do exercises that strengthen your back muscles.
-Ask about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.